corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 #### Additional Properties

 Additional database properties can be loaded by including an optional *additionalProperties* configuration block.
-In CENM 1.0 these are restricted to HikariCP configuration settings.
+Currently these are restricted to HikariCP configuration settings.

 ```guess